-For most people, moving home is a stressful time and ensuring you have broadband access in your new home may seem like it one of many difficult tasks involved in the process.
+For most people, moving home is a stressful time, and ensuring you have broadband access in your new home may seem like just one of many difficult tasks involved in the process.

-However, customers should not worry as many broadband providers will be keen for you to move onto their service and will ensure this process is as pain-free as possible.
+Luckily, most broadband providers will be keen for you to move onto their service and will ensure doing so is as pain-free as possible.
 Often, they’ll even assist you with cancelling your current service.

 Before you decide whether or not to change provider, you’ll need to assess your current contract.
 If you are not approaching the end of your contract, or have recently started a new contract with your current provider, then it may be easier to stay with them.
 Breaking your current contract may involve having to pay hefty exit fees, but these can be waived if you’re moving house, in certain circumstances.